kenzanlabs/pipeline-validate-js/README.md

 [source]: https://github.com/twbs/bootstrap/blob/v3.3.6/dist/js/bootstrap.js

 **NOTE: this project is now in a 1.0.0 release candidate stage.
-1.0.0-rc tags will be published to NPM to allow developers to review and provide feedback.**
+1.0.0-rc tags will be published to NPM to allow developers the chance to review and provide feedback.**

 ## Install